 Start Speaking Right Away With Pimsleur

 Pimsleur is a high-quality language app that focuses on making you conversational from the first lesson.
-You can also complete the audio lessons anywhere (there’s even a special “driving” mode for the car).
-While it’s not the greatest for reading and writing practice, Pimsleur’s language courses teach you to communicate effectively with native speakers.
+You can complete the audio lessons anywhere (there’s even a special “driving” mode for the car).
+While it’s not the greatest for reading and writing practice, Pimsleur’s language courses teach you how to communicate effectively.
 Overall, it’s a great app for beginner and intermediate speakers!